Choosing the Right Pool Contractor in Broward County: A Homeowner's Guide

 - 5 min read

-Pool construction in Fort Lauderdale, FL: permits and local approvals
+Pool Construction in Fort Lauderdale, FL: Permits and Local Approvals

-Permitting is where inexperienced contractors lose weeks, and sometimes months, of your project timeline.
+Permitting is where inexperienced contractors can lose weeks, and sometimes months, of your project timeline.
 Fort Lauderdale's review process has specific requirements that only come with direct, documented experience in this market.

-How permitting works in Fort Lauderdale and Broward County
+How Permitting Works in Fort Lauderdale and Broward County

 Within Fort Lauderdale city limits, permit applications are submitted through the LauderBuild digital portal, an Accela-based system managed by the City's Building Services Division.
 No paper applications are accepted.
 In unincorporated Broward County, applications go through the Broward County Building Code Division's ePermits system.
 A new pool permit is typically a composite permit covering structural, plumbing, electrical, and mechanical work, with separate sub-permits often required for plumbing, electrical, and gas.
 For an overview of local permitting and inspection concepts specific to Fort Lauderdale pool services, see this permitting guide: permitting and inspection concepts for Fort Lauderdale pool services.